 With my fever now at 106, I got dressed and went straight to ER.
 A few tests later, they confirmed I had viral meningitis, a brain infection, told me that I had waited too long, and that though my chances were slim, they admitted me into the hospital.
 My ex was with me that night, and he wanted to call my parents to tell them I may not make it through the night.
 I remember arguing with him that I didn’t want my parents to know, that I did not want them at the hospital.
 If I am going to die, I wanted to die in peace, alone, without them or their drama.
 Now, people ask me how could you not call your parents?
 Didn’t you want to say your final good-bye?
 No. My death was not about them at all.
 I was already separate from them.

 I however knew I wasn’t going to go.
 When the doctor told me that I may not make it, I remember thinking ‘you don’t know what you’re talking about’.
-I just shrugged because I already knew I’m not going anywhere.
+I just shrugged because I already knew I’m choosing to live.
 Even though I could feel myself leaving my body, I somehow knew I’m going to be just fine.

 What does it feel like to be dead?
-No different than it feels to be alive.
+Slightly different than being alive.
 Looking down at my monitor, my heart was still beating and the machine said I have a pulse, so technically I was not dead.
 But, floating above my body I was just as conscious, just as much as me as I ever was, just not physical.

 As I started to get comfortable in my disembodied self I noticed a white light above me.
-Just like I knew when I was alive that I had no intention of dying, now that I saw the light, I was just as sure I am going to live.
 The white light wasn’t calling me, it was just there as an option.
 I started to move toward it.
 As I got close, it got brighter, it was almost blinding.
 It was peaceful, it was beautiful, in fact, it was gorgeous.
-I was excited and very happy.
 I saw my grandmother, or her image.
 She was smiling.
 She was not calling me, nor asking me to join her, nor stay.
-She was like a signpost, just there to show me it’s okay.
+She was a familiar signpost, just there to show me it’s okay.
 I can come in her direction or I could go back.
 It was all the same to her.

 The best way to describe this space is like another dimension.
 I am not religious so I don’t describe this as heaven, even though it is beautiful.
 We are simply in a different form there with no need of a body.
 For the brief moment that I was there I knew that this space was just an option to me, but like I said I had no intention of staying.
 I was 35 and I had a good life to go back to.
 It’s good to know that if my life sucked, if I had backed myself into a rough corner, if I wanted to escape, death would not be scary.

 I’m happy to report that there was no judgment on the other side.
 I did not meet god, but then again I am not religious so I wasn’t expecting him to greet me.
 I saw no angels, no golden gates, and there was no spiritual welcoming committee.
 No one was waiting at the door with a clipboard to evaluate my good deeds, nor judge my life.
 The judgment was all mine.
 It was for me to judge whether I was happy with my life and who I had become, and whether I wanted to work on it some more.
-It was for me to judge myself, but with no ability to feel guilt, all I knew is that I was ready to go back and live some more.
+It was for me to judge myself, and how satisfied I was with my creation of my own life.
+I was ready to go back and live some more.
 Somehow my earthly existence seemed richer than this.